sudharocks/azure-docs/articles/marketplace/partner-center-portal/commercial-marketplace-lead-management-instructions-marketo.md

 # Use Marketo to manage commercial marketplace leads

 > [!IMPORTANT]
-> The marketo connector is not currently working due to a change in the Marketo platform.
-Use Leads from the Referrals workspace.
+> The marketo connector has been restored.
+Please update your configurations to receive leads as shown below.

 This article describes how to set up your Marketo CRM system to process sales leads from your offers in Microsoft AppSource and Azure Marketplace.